andersmurphy/andersmurphy-blog/resources/posts/2019-10-27-clojure-sorting-tuples.md

 => ([0 1 2] [1 1] [2] [2] [3 1])
 ```

 This comparator recursively compares each item in the tuple using the `compare` function.
-Terminating when the value returned by the `compare` is 1, -1 or their are no more items left to compare.

 This concludes this guide to sorting tuples in Clojure.
 For more articles on sorting in Clojure check out: [Clojure: sorting](https://andersmurphy.com/2019/03/09/clojure-sorting.html) and [Clojure: sorting a sequence based on another sequence](https://andersmurphy.com/2019/05/25/clojure-sorting-a-sequence-based-on-another-sequence.html).